-^{} Gross amount has been considered.
+Gross amount has been considered.

-48. (a) Provisional registration by SEBI
+- Provision has been made in respect of the said amount. - 48. (a) Provisional registration by SEBI

 In response to the SEBI (Collective Investment Schemes) Regulations, 1999 (the "Guidelines"), notified by Securities and Exchange Board of India (SEBI) on 15th October 1999, Ion Exchange Enviro Farms Limited (IEEFL) had applied for registration to SEBI on 14th December 1999.
 In response, SEBI had granted provisional registration to IEEFL on 13th February 2001, subject to certain conditions.
 The provisional registration was subsequently extended and expired on 13th February 2003.